 Apparently, a couple of the supervisors concurred that Sheila didn’t respond well to feedback she received on the job.
 Specifically, it was pointed out that she took feedback too personally, and demonstrated negativity when things were pointed out that could be improved upon.
 The supervisors felt Sheila behaved like a know-it-all, and wasn’t really interested in learning how to improve her knowledge and execution of the job.

 Ouch!
 Sheila failed her own inspection.

 And when Sheila and I went over her job search documents, I learned first-hand what the supervisors had experienced.
 Sheila responded negatively to feedback about her documents, taking even minor criticisms too personally.

 I reminded Sheila about the importance of taking in feedback without becoming defensive, and that those providing input are trying to provide her with information from which she might benefit.
 The feedback Sheila received from her supervisors was about the work, and not about Sheila the person; she began to see the difference.

 Negative work feedback can be constructive, especially if you realize it’s coming from the employer’s needs perspective; not a reflection of the person, but about the tasks.
 Before reacting negatively to feedback, stop, think, and recognize that others’ opinions about your work don’t make you a bad person.
 Taking it in, graciously, and knowing that it is about the tasks and not about you can mean the difference between passing inspection (getting the job) and not.

-For more ideas on your job search, career development and other topics, please search this blog and visit: hanklondon.com or contact me.
+For more ideas on passing inspection on your job search, career development and other topics, please search this blog and visit: hanklondon.com or contact me.